GROW WITH US. GROW BEYOND US.

 Halfway through our program, families meet with our Housing Navigator.
 Our Housing Navigator assists families on their search for housing beyond our one-year program by identifying the key factors landlords will look at when reviewing applications, along with determining what properties make the most sense to apply with based on budget, eligibility, needs, and preferences.

 Our Doors are Open!

-Partners in Housing is accepting applications in person at our main offices during business hours only.
-Please ring the bell once you arrive, and our intake team will help you get started.
-Please wear a mask if you are applying in person.
+Partners in Housing is accepting applications in person at our main offices during business hours, and online!
+If applying in person, please come up the stairs once you arrive and our intake team will help you get started.

 455 Gold Pass Heights, Colorado Springs, CO 80906